goinggo/beego-mgo/README.md

 This application provides a sample to use the beego web framework and the Go MongoDB driver mgo.
 This program connects to a public MongoDB at MongoLab.
 A single collection is available for testing.

-The project includes several shell scripts in the zscripts folder to make building and running the web application easier.
+The project includes several shell scripts in the zscripts folder to make building, running and testing the web application easier.

 Ardan Studios
 12973 SW 112 ST, Suite 153